Call us on 021 154 1413

-Your first consultation may take an hour to an hour and a half.
+Your first consultation may take up to an hour.
 To get the most benefit it is important for me to get the right information.

 I need to know, not only, about your presenting problem but also its history how it effects your life and also your general state of health.
 This may include asking in-depth questions about your medical history, including family background, lifestyle and diet.